Poetry Readings at Stratford Library May 1

 The “Not Yet Dead Poets Society” will be held from 3-4 pm in the Lovell Room of the Stratford Library on May 1.
 No reservations necessary.
 Doors open at 2:30 pm for general seating.

-For further information call the library’s Public Relations & Programming Office at 203.385.4162 or visit: www.stratfordlibrary.org.
+For further information, call the Library’s Public Relations and Programming Office at 203.385.4162 or visit: www.stratfordlibrary.org.